CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGauge.md

     === "Example"

+        This example deposits `10,000` `crvUSD` tokens as rewards over `7` days.

         ```python
-        >>> ChildGauge.deposit_reward_token(todo)
+        >>> ChildGauge.deposit_reward_token('0x498Bf2B1e120FeD3ad3D42EA2165E9b73f99C1e5', 10000000000000000000000, 604800)
         ```

 ### `manager`
 !!! description "`ChildGauge.manager() -> address: view`"

     Getter for the gauge manager address.
-The manager address is set during initialization and can be changed by the owner of the factory.
+The manager address is set during initialization and can be changed by the `owner` of the factory.

     Returns: the gauge manager address (`address`).